-Many web hosts today offer their users with charts that show traffic information.
+Today, many web hosts provide their users with charts to traffic information.
 Try to view this information and determine what pages are popular or where people are leaving.

 Use Google Analytics

-The basic web host statistics are a reasonable first start, however, nothing compares to the free Google's Analytics service.
+The basic web host statistics are a reasonable first start.
+However, nothing compares to the free Google Analytics service.
 Google Analytics reports provide a better idea of how users are using your website and is better than anything any web host could provide.

 Act on the information

 Examine how people are entering your site and where they are exiting and bouncing.
 If a page is popular, link that page to other related pages in your site.
 If a page has a high exiting or bouncing rating, improve the page and, if needed, add more information.